dacadeorg/dacade-frontend-app/CONTRIBUTING.md

 # Components conventions

 1. Use `functional components` instead of arrow components
-2. For typescript, use `interface` for props, anywhere possible.
+2. For typescript, use `interface` for props, and types if needed.
 3. Default exports should happen on top.

    > export default function ComponentName() {....}